• Skip to primary navigation

 Instructions

-• Turn on your oven to 400 degrees.
-Place the spaghetti squash halves face-down on a baking sheet and pop them into your oven.
+• Turn on your oven to 400 degrees Fahrenheit.
+Place the spaghetti squash halves face-up on a baking sheet and pop them into your oven.
 No need to preheat your oven.
 Bake for 30 minutes then remove the squash from your oven.
-Turn the oven temperature down to 350 degrees.
+Turn the oven temperature down to 350 degrees Fahrenheit.
 When they have cooled slightly, use a fork to remove the squash in spaghetti-like strings.
 Work from side to side to do this – not top to bottom.

 1 large spaghetti squash

-• While the spaghettiĀ squash is roasting, prepare the tomato sauce.
-Heat the oil in a large, ovenproof skillet over medium-high heat.
-Add the onion and let it cook until it golden and starting to caramelize, about 10 minutes.
+• While the spaghetti squash is roasting, prepare the tomato sauce.
+Heat the oil in a large, ovenproof skillet over medium heat.
+Add the onion and let it cook until it is golden and starting to caramelize, about 10 minutes.
 Add the garlic and (if using) the anchovies and cook for 1 minute.
 Add the tomato paste to the pan and cook for 2 minutes, stirring constantly.

 2 tablespoons olive oil, 1 large onion, 4 cloves garlic, 3 anchovies, 2 tablespoons tomato paste